-Your amputation can impact your friendships and how you interact in your social life.
-Your roles and responsibilities in a number of these areas will likely have to be adjusted.
-For example, can you engage in the same recreational activities with friends as before or do your friends treat you differently now that you are an amputee?
+Limb loss may change or alter previous relationships or how you interact with those around you.
+Your roles and responsibilities in various social situations may need to be adjusted.
+For example, can you engage in the same recreational activities with friends as before or do your friends treat you differently now that you are living with limb loss?